Norah Richards

-Norah Richards (29 October 1876 – 3 March 1971) was an Irish-born actress and theatre practitioner, who was later called the Lady Gregory of the Punjab.
+Norah Richards (29 October 1876 – 3 March 1971) was an Irish actress and theatre practitioner, who was later called the Lady Gregory of the Punjab.
 She devoted 60 years (1911–1971) of her life towards enriching the culture of the area.
 She came to the Punjab in 1911 and produced the first Punjabi play, Dulhan ("The Bride"), written by her pupil I. C. Nanda in 1914.

 In 1970, Punjabi University, Patiala, conferred an honorary DLitt degree on her, for her contribution to Punjabi culture, especially Punjabi drama.

 Early life and education

 Norah Mary Hutman was born in Ireland.
 She received her formal education in institutions in around the world, mainly Belgium, Oxford University and Sydney.